The death of a loved one is one of the most difficult situations we face during our lifetimes.

 In addition to traditional defenses to operating while intoxicated cases, vehicular homicide and serious injury by vehicle cases normally involve blood draws or urine collection from a suspect while the suspect is also lying injured in the hospital.
 This creates a number of issues and potential defenses.
 Anytime law enforcement wishes to withdraw blood from a person against their will there are a number of legal rights and procedures that must be complied with.
 Any mistakes by the officers can result in the blood sample or urine sample analysis being declared inadmissible in the criminal prosecution.

 Most of the time, it takes time for the samples to be analyzed and results to be reported by the crime lab.
 Once those reports are obtained by the investigating officer, it also takes a considerable amount of time for the investigating officer or agency to complete their technical collision report setting out their findings.
 During this time, the suspect may not even know they are being investigated.
 Unfortunately this can lead to some very important steps in an effective defense being overlooked.
+Preserving and securing the data and documentation associated with the analyzation of a suspects blood sample is imperative to an effective defense to a Vehicular Homicide by way of Operating While Intoxicated charge.
+Crucial information related to the legality of the blood draw, sample storage and testing of the sample may be derived from these sources.
+Furthermore, preservation of the blood sample tested by the State Crime Lab may also be accomplished if immediate action is taken.

 In all of these types of cases, it is imperative to have a knowledgeable defense attorney when the stakes are the highest.
 Just as important, the best defense will always involve well-qualified expert witnesses in accident reconstruction, human factors and toxicology.